In edible form, THC and CBD are very different. One gets you high, the other doesn’t — and that’s just the tip of the iceberg.

 Does topical CBD + THC work?

-Topicals containing both CBD and THC may be very beneficial for pain, inflammation,
+Topicals containing both CBD and THC may have benefits for physical discomfort.

 Do CBD and THC cream work for pain?